nmayorga7/prompt_optimizer/README.md

 # Prompt Optimizer

-A tool to optimize user prompts through automated task identification and CRISPO-inspired single candidate optimization techniques (He et al., 2025).
+A tool to optimize user prompts through iterative self evaluation.

 ## Overview

-This tool helps improve prompt effectiveness by:
+This tool improves prompt effectiveness through a structured optimization process:
-1. **Task Classification**: Automatically identifies the type of task (summarization, question-answering, code-generation, etc.)
-2. **Prompt Clarification**: Enhances prompts based on their identified task type
-3. **CRISPO Optimization**: Applies critique-based optimization to generate improved prompts
+   1. Accepts the user's raw prompt input.
+   2. Generates challenging test cases to probe ambiguity, edge cases, and weaknesses.
+   3. Simulates responses to each test case using the current prompt.
+   4. Evaluates each response for shortcomings, misalignments with user intent, or lack of clarity.
+   5. Uses the ask_user tool when clarification is needed to resolve ambiguities.
+   6. Based on the evaluations and clarifications, generates a final, improved version of the prompt.

 ## Quick Start with UV (Recommended)